Getting Started with the BIN Data API

 , this means our card brand files don’t include any data for that field.

-Why are Pagos BIN Data's responses different from my current BIN list provider's responses?
+Why are the BIN Data API's responses different from my current BIN list provider's responses?

 Pagos receives BIN data directly from the card brands.
 As such, our response data is accurate and up-to-date according to the latest card brand records.
 Because other BIN providers may receive their data from third party sources outside of the card brands, so we can’t speak to the accuracy of their responses.